MadeByMike/url-parser/README.md

 # URL Parser
-I know there are a few different examples of these out in the wild but none I could fine were as simple as this.
+I know there are a few different examples of these out in the wild but none I could find were as simple as this.
 ## Initialise a new URL Parser object
 Initialise a new URL Parser object.
 ```javascript